Lee Aaliya

-Lee Abraham Aaliya (born November 8, 2004) is an Argentine professional basketball player for UCAM Murcia in the Spanish Liga ACB, playing as a power forward.
+Lee Abraham Aaliya (born 8 November 2004) is an Argentine professional basketball player for The Ohio State University men's basketball team in the National Collegiate Athletic AssociationNCAA, playing as a power forward.

 He made his debut for Gimnasia y Esgrima de La Plata in 2021, and later spent a season at Atenas de Córdoba.
 In 2022, Aaliya made his debut for the national basketball team, representing Argentina in the 2022 FIBA South America Under-17 Championship.
 Since 2023, he has played for the senior national men's basketball team.

 Professional career

 Aaliya's debut was in 2021, for his hometown team where he played since he was a child, Gimnasia y Esgrima de La Plata.
 He played for Gimnasia y Esgrima for two seasons before transferring to Atenas de Córdoba, where he spent a season.
 In 2024, he was signed by Spanish Liga ACB team UCAM Murcia CB with a contract for four seasons, and sent on loan to LEB Plata side Palmer Basket Mallorca.